rizalilhamm/rizalilhamm/README.md

 I'm passionate about **Backend Engineer with 4 years of experience building reliable, high-performing systems and creating Microservices.
 My expertise is primarily in Golang, Python, NodeJs and related frameworks along with, focusing on scale, security, and maintainability.** and building tools that make a real impact.

-### Currently working at PT.
-Bank Rakyat Indonesia, Tbk - one of largest Banking Company in Indonesia.

 ---

 ### 🛠️ Tech Stack & Tools